 SealLine Seal Pak Waterproof Hip Pack

 The Price of “SealLine Seal Pak Waterproof Hip Pack” varies, so check the latest price at

 When one of my sons or even my husband needs a dry bag to pack for camping or scouts, I always go for this one.
 Because it has a duffle design, I can just toss everything in it without having to fold it just right to get it to fit.

 With a 22L capacity, it’s able to hold a lot.
-Of course, it’s waterproof, so I don’t have to worry about anything getting red inside.
+Of course, it’s waterproof with welded seams, so I don’t have to worry about anything getting red inside.

 One of my fears when kayaking is kicking or knocking my bag in the water.
 Even when I have it secure, I still feel nervous about it.
 The 6-point lashing system means I’m able to attach it to different parts of the kayak.

-Because there are welded seams and a waterproof zipper, I know nothing inside is getting wet.
-Like most dry bags it has a roll-top closure, which is always a plus.
+Because there are welded seams and waterproof zipper closure, I know nothing inside is getting wet.
+Like most dry bags, it has a roll-top closure system, which is always a plus.
 I particularly like the soft, double straps because I can carry it like a backpack or on my shoulder like a regular duffle.

 It’s something he can carry and toss in his kayak without much effort.
-I also like that it comes in a bright orange color so it will be easy for him to see and distinguish it from the bags of others.
+I also like that it comes in a bright orange color, so it will be easy for him to see and distinguish it from the dry bags of others.